ArdaxHz/mupl/readme.md

 # mupl - MangaDex Bulk Uploader
 Bulk uploads folders and archives (.zip/.cbz) to MangaDex in a quick and easy way.

+*You will need to accept MangaDex's [terms and conditions](https://mangadex.org/compliance) to use this tool.
+Mupl is not liable for uploads that are against the terms and conditions.*

 Read this in other languages:
 [Português (Brasil)](doc/readme.pt-br.md)\